Marjanj67/DataAnalysis/2022-forbs-best-companies/readme.md

 ```
 ### Data cleaning and formating
 The dataset contains top 2000 companies and we only want the firdt 30.
+And then i added an order column for easier analysis.
 ```
 def data_cleaning(df):
     # Drop 31 to 200